How to prepare fabric for Machine Embroidery

-When we finally are ready with a plan in place, we take out our fabric and begin to prep from embroideries.
-For orphrey bands, our biggest orders are pieces of silk or brocades that are cut 33” long and however wide that particular bolt is.
-These are then ironed smooth.
+The Dream Weave Ultra is applied to the fabric using our Clam Press.
 Early on, we realized we needed to upgrade from a hand-held iron to an iron press (as seen in one of the pictures) to make this process smoother.
-Then we use a product called Dream Weave Ultra and cut it to roughly the same size as our fabric pieces.
 The Dream Weave is applied with the heat press to the silk or brocade until it is attached.
-We mark the fabric with a silver quilting pencil to create a correctly sized space (think of q block as in quilting) to hold the embroidery.
-The blocks tend to be wide enough for a 4.5” stole orphrey and long enough to give the proper aesthetic to the finished stole based on each design.
 Ta-Da!
 Ready for our embroiderer.
-Depending on the number of sheets we prepare, we can have a total of 100-200 orphreys made easily.
+On occasion, we create prep large pieces of fabric for embroidery.
+We can have a total of 100-200 orphreys made easily from a single large piece of silk.
 We do mark the exact design placement so that we end up with enough matching pairs to construct our planned vestments.

 1Roberts, Carrie.
 Pressing Red Silk.
 March 17th, 2017.
 Personal Collection, Ecclesiastical Sewing, Minnesota.